rojsun25/Build-datawarehouse/README.md

 ### Steps to build datawarehouse

 1. Extract the waterquality dataset using Microsft Access where it consists of 17 years of samples taken from the various location.
-2. Connect ODBC utility tools to interact with the access and SQL DEVELOPER transform entire dataset.
+2. ODBC driver to interact with the access and SQL DEVELOPER transform entire dataset.
 3. Explore the data and anlayse
 4. First Implement Dimension table using cursor method as per the sample model
 5. After - Implement FACT TABLE using CURSOR method